Russian art in the twenty first century has come a long way since socialist realism

 Many people when thinking of Russian art tend to think of Constructivism in the years following the 1917 Revolution, or of Socialist Realism from the 1930s to the 1950s.

-Constructivism was a fascinating art movement and is worthy of serious appreciation; Socialist Realism was what artists can do when communist terror is watching over their shoulders.
-I never saw any necessary reason why socialism should mold the arts in such a way but it did.
+Constructivism was a fascinating art movement and is worthy of serious appreciation; Socialist Realism was what artists can do when communist authority is watching over their shoulders.
+I never saw any necessary reason why socialism should mould the arts in such a way but it did.
+In site of this some socialist realism, such as the image below, is quite charming and does show a respect for the people whose work makes society function.

-However after the death of Stalin, Russian art began to open up and as long as artists did not criticise the Soviet system they were able to make art which was figurative and interesting.
-The Soviet education and training system for artists appears to have been the equal of any in the world, and has left Russia with a community of well-trained artists.
+After the death of Stalin, Russian art began to open up and as long as artists did not criticise the Soviet system they were able to make art which was more diverse and interesting, though it was still not entirely free of the constraints set by communist authorities.
+The Soviet and post-Soviet education and training system for artists appears to be the equal of any in the world, and fosters for Russia a community of well-trained artists.

 Russians have never lost touch with their history.
-They have a lot of history to look back on, and do not have to avoid the appalling legacies which European imperialist countries have such as colonial exploitation, slavery or genocide.
-This in my opinion makes Russian art interesting, as the Russians freely mix references to their history and culture into their art in a way that is rarely seen in Europe or the USA.
+They have a lot of history to look back on, and do not have to negotiate the appalling cultural legacies which European imperialist countries and the USA inherited from colonial exploitation, slavery and genocide.
+This in my opinion makes Russian art interesting, as the Russians freely mix references to their history and culture into their art in a more relaxed way than is seen in Europe or the USA.

-So, who are the Russian artists whose work reflects the proud splendour of their past?
+So, who are the Russian artists whose work reflects the proud splendour of their past and their view of the future?
 Here are a few of my picks.

 This intellectual artist explores the problems brought by globalisation.